GinkgoFJG/drush_sup/README.txt

 using any selection feature available in Drush make.
 Anything other than "from a folder" is probably a "wishlist" feature.

+There is an easy workaround for this as it is.
+All of the modules are pre-downloaded to the project cache folder, so the user can just drop patches and custom versions there.

 Error checking on updatedb
 --------------------------
 If pm-enable fails, the module is added to a "problems" list and